RowanTL/pyshgp/README.md

 # TODO

-There is a huge bug with NaN breaking everything at the moment Add sliding window
+- There is a huge bug with NaN breaking everything at the moment.
+- Add sliding window.

 # PyshGP